 2: I can be passionate about certain subjects and I won’t be criticized for these passions.

 This one is huge because I’ve been bullied for things I liked (and even still like).
 I can write with so many emotions from pure joy, anger, sadness, and everything in between.
-It’s amazing to be honest in how I feel with what I watch the things I do.
-In my offline life, people either didn’t get my passions or felt that I had to much emotion on different subject matters which the latter felt like low-key shaming (more on that in my #1 post) me.
-There have been times where my fervor comes out where I praise a movie or series for being unique or artistic.
-One has also seen the times where I was seething in rage when I excoriated racist content or how someone plagiarized another person’s work especially in Hollywood.
+It’s amazing to be honest about how I feel about what I watch and the things I do.
+In my offline life, people either didn’t get my passions or felt that I had too much emotion on different subject matters which the latter felt like low-key shaming (more on that in my #1 post) me.
+There have been times when my fervor comes out when I praise a movie or series for being unique or artistic.
+One has also seen the times when I was seething in rage when I excoriated racist content or how someone plagiarized another person’s work, especially in Hollywood.
 Even the subject matter is quite diverse on the blog.
-Do you know any other review blogs or sites that have posts involving silent films, musicals, Nollywood, long form music videos, Irish animated works, avant-garde anime or even documentaries involving Welsh pro wrestlers?
+Do you know any other review blogs or sites that have posts involving silent films, musicals, Nollywood, long-form music videos, Irish animated works, avant-garde anime, or even documentaries involving Welsh pro wrestlers?
 Iridium Eye can allow me to be unfettered at times where I can fully express my thoughts in the context of movies and anime.

 1: I can actually feel liberated and not silenced with these thoughts (or as much as I can with the state of the internet).